-Habitat drivers Species Priority habitats Change in area 1990 - 2007 (a) Current trajectory of trend Urban ↑ 4.5% tegeneration of brownfield sites may limit rate of expansion of urban areas, although this is unlikely to outweigh increases owing to the conversion of grasslanc Irban areas.
+Habitat drivers Species Priority habitats Change in area 1990 - 2007 (a) Current trajectory of trend Urban 1145% Regeneration of brownfield sites may limit rate of expansion of urban areas, although this is unlikely to outweigh increases owing to the conversion of grassland to urban areas.
 Urban and suburban habitat expansion will continue in order to meet housing demand.
-Broadleaved woodland ↑ 4.7% ncreased interest in afforestation as part of climate change mitigation measures means that the total area of broadleaved woodland is likely to continue to ncrease.
-However, the current trajectory of increase is modest once the loss of existing woodlands is taken into account; and the available statistics do not adju for woodland recently converted into another land use (Forestry Commission 2017, Forestry Commission 2016).
-The rate of new planting of woodland (conifer a proadleaved combined) has fallen over the past 20 years, whilst the rate of restocking has remained approximately stable in all countries.
-Badger Improved grassland 1.4% production and back to livestock.
-However, the trend of change from semi-improved to improved grassland, and hen is likely to continue (note: in our analyses, the category 'improved' grassland includes semi-natural grasslands).
-In ac temporary grassland, which generally is likely to be of low value as foraging resource for wildlife - though possibly no Livestock numbers declining, therefore further increase in the area of improved grassland unlikely unless climate change induces a move away from arable production and back to livestock.
+Broadleaved woodland ↑ 4.7% Increased interest in afforestation as part of climate change mitigation measures means that the total area of broadleaved woodland is likely to continue to increase.
+However, the current trajectory of increase is modest once the loss of existing woodlands is taken into account; and the available statistics do not adjust for woodland recently converted into another land use (Forestry Commission 2017, Forestry Commission 2016).
+The rate of new planting of woodland (conifer and broadleaved combined) has fallen over the past 20 years, whilst the rate of restocking has remained approximately stable in all countries.
+Badger Improved grassland ↓ 1.4% Livestock numbers declining, therefore further increase in the area of improved grassland unlikely unless climate change induces a move away from arable production and back to livestock.
 However, the trend of change from semi-improved to improved grassland, and hence declining habitat suitability for many species, is likely to continue (note: in our analyses, the category 'improved' grassland includes semi-natural grasslands).
 In addition, between 2007 and 2014, the amount of temporary grassland, which generally is likely to be of low value as foraging resource for wildlife - though possibly not for badgers - had increased by 18% and the amount of permanent improved grassland had declined by 2.4% (Khan 2015).
 This reverses the previous trends and possibly reflects changes to agri-environment schemes and other farm subsidies.
 Arable ↓ 8.3% Most loss of arable land in the last few decades has been because of a transfer to neutral grassland, although the extent to which this was because of agri- environment schemes, as opposed to neglect, is not known (Carey et al., 2008).
 Change in the use and extent of arable land results from decisions of individual land managers in the light of markets, policies, the characteristics of the land, environmental conditions, available knowledge and technology, and the attitudes and objectives of the land managers themselves (McIntyre et al., 2009).
 This means that the extent and vegetation of this habitat may change very rapidly and that changes are difficult to predict.